christian-kesler/ugle-auth/README.md

 /auth/remove-permission         GET & POST
 ```

 You'll also need a folder titled "auth" for the ejs files that correspond to each route.
-An "auth" folder is present within this package, and can be downloaded from GitHub <a href="https://github.com/christian-kesler/ugle-auth/tree/main/views/auth/">here</a>.
+An "auth" folder is present within this package, and can be downloaded from GitLab <a href="https://gitlab.com/uglesoft/openware/ugle-auth/-/tree/main/views/auth">here</a>.
 If you'd rather make them yourself, these are the files you'll need within your ejs views directory:

 ```
 auth/